Kim-Arcena/Aqualify-WebApp/README.md

 # Aqualify-WebDev
-This the web app that we created for out mobile application, Aqualify.
+This is the web app that we have created for our mobile application, Aqualify.